Prep time: 30 minutes

 kosher salt, to taste

-3. Next, make the scotch bonnet purée.
+- Next, make the scotch bonnet purée.
 Place 6 peppers and 1 large onion (cut in 4) in a pot.
-Add just enough olive oil to the pot to cover and cook for 1 hr at medium to low heat.
-Then puree the ingredients.
-Store in the fridge and, add to to taste for heat.
+Add just enough olive oil to the pot to cover and cook for 1 hr over medium-low.
+Puree the ingredients, store in the fridge and season to taste.

 - Now, make the slaw: Bring water to a boil, pour over julienned calabaza, and strain right away.
 Mix all ingredients (except cilantro), then pour vinaigrette over the slaw and mix.
 Once it is cooled add cilantro.
 Season to taste.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here.